simotek/LittleGPTracker/docs/wiki/What-is-LittleGPTracker.md

 ## config.xml

 The config file is used to tweak certain global parameters of the application.
 It is not mandatory to have one but it will allow you to change key mapping, color scheme, key repeat setting and other.
-For more details check out the [config](http://wiki.littlegptracker.com/doku.php?id=lgpt:config) page
+For more details check out the [config](https://github.com/djdiskmachine/LittleGPTracker/blob/master/docs/wiki/config_xml.md) page

 # Controls & Moves

-If you want to change the default mapping in LGPT, you will want to edit the confiq.xml.
-More information can be found on this on the [config](http://wiki.littlegptracker.com/doku.php?id=lgpt:config)
+If you want to change the default mapping in LGPT, you will want to edit the config.xml.
+More information can be found on this on the [config](https://github.com/djdiskmachine/LittleGPTracker/blob/master/docs/wiki/config_xml.md)
-If you want to augment the mapping controls to add a usb footpedal, another joystick, macros using additional buttons on your device, or even control of piggy via midi commands, check out [mapping](http://wiki.littlegptracker.com/doku.php?id=lgpt:mapping)
+If you want to augment the mapping controls to add a usb footpedal, another joystick, macros using additional buttons on your device, or even control of piggy via midi commands, check out [mapping](https://github.com/djdiskmachine/LittleGPTracker/blob/master/docs/wiki/mapping_xml.md)

 ## Key Mapping